krisfoster/gu-catalogue/README.md

 This repo is a very simple demonstration of how to set this up and how to use this.

+## Setting Cutom Catalogue URLs
+They can either be passed to the `gu` tool or can be defined by an environment variable, `GRAALVM_CATALOG`.
+The `Makefile` has two examples using both scenarios.
+The target in the makefile, `list-using-env`, demonstrates using environment variables to set the custom catalogue.

 ## Installtion of Components
 This works for any Java version, but this demo is set up for JDK 11